rjferguson21/big-bang/docs/developer/package-integration/package-integration-database.md

       feeds_database: ""

 ```
-Next details the first way packages connect to a pre-existing database.
+**Next details the first way packages connect to a pre-existing database.**

-1. Package charts accept values for hostname, username, password, database, etc and the chart makes the necessary secret.
+1. Package charts accept values for host, user, pass, etc and the chart makes the necessary secret, configmap etc...

-- add a conditional statement to `bigbang/chart/templates/<package>/values` that will check if database values exist and creates the necessary postgresql values.
+- add a conditional statement to `bigbang/chart/templates/<package>/values` that will check if the database values exist and creates the necessary postgresql values.

   If database values are present, then the internal database is disabled by setting `enabled: false` and the server, database, username, and port values are set.

   If database values are NOT present then the internal database is enabled and default values declared in the package are used.

 ```
 # External Postgres config